BipulRaman/AboutBihar/docs/Festivals/Index.md

 - **[Sakat Chauth]()** - On Sakat Chauth, also known as Sankashta Chaturti, Lord Ganesha is worshipped.
 Worshipping Lord Ganesha on this day brings happiness and prosperity.
 - **[Shattila Ekadashi]()** - Shattila Ekadashi is one of the twenty four Ekadashi vrats which are observed to seek blessing of Lord Vishnu.
-- **[Vasant Panchami]()** - Saraswati, the Goddess of knowledge, music and art, is worshipped on Vasant Panchami day.
+- **[Vasant Panchami / Saraswati Pooja]()** - Saraswati, the Goddess of knowledge, music and art, is worshipped on Vasant Panchami day.
 Yellow flowers are offered to Maa Saraswati on this day.
 - **[Ratha Saptami]()** - Saptami Tithi is dedicated to Lord Surya.
 It is believed that Lord Surya Dev started enlightening the whole world on Ratha Saptami day.
 - **[Bhishma Ashtami]()** - Magha Shukla Ashtami is death anniversary of Bhishma Pitamah and this day is known as Bhishma Ashtmai.
 - **[Jaya Ekadashi]()** - Jaya Ekadashi is one of the twenty four Ekadashi vrats which are observed to seek blessing of Lord Vishnu.